Are you in your state’s top 1%? New income analysis explains

-(NEXSTAR) – It may seem like it takes a lot to be among the top 1% of earners in the U.S. That’s mostly true, considering less than 10% of all American households earn more than $200,000, Census Bureau data shows.
-But, a new analysis found it may be easier to break into the highest level of earners than others.
+(NEXSTAR) — It may seem like it takes a lot to be among the top 1% of earners in the U.S. That’s mostly true, considering less than 10% of all American households earn more than $200,000, Census Bureau data shows.
+But, a new analysis found it may be easier in some states to break into the highest level of earners than it is in others.

 The states with the highest income thresholds are: